 Service Provider (SP)

-The Governance Authority and the STI Policy Administrator are distinct roles in this model, though in practice both roles could be performed by a single entity.
-This entity is the root of trust for all STI certificates within a given area.
-For example, all certificates in the United States would be associated with a single root of trust, although other countries could have a different root of trust.
-It is also worth noting that although the STI Certification Authority and Service Provider are distinct roles, it would also be possible for a Service Provider to establish an internal STI Certification Authority for their own use.
+The Governance Authority (GA) and the STI Policy Administrator are distinct roles in this model, though in practice both roles could be performed by a single entity.
+The GA is the root of trust for all STI certificates within a given area.
+For example, all certificates in the United States would be associated with a single root of trust, while other countries could have a different root of trust.
+It is also worth noting that although the STI Certification Authority and Service Provider are distinct roles, it is also possible for a Service Provider to establish an internal STI Certification Authority for their own use.

 The following sections describe these roles in more detail.